Need help? Do you want to speak to an ESCC Representative?

 Connections Week & Academic Advising Week

 During Connections Week, current, returning, and transfer students will schedule an appointment with their advisor to meet with him/her during Academic Advising Week to register for the upcoming semester classes.
-During Academic Advising Week, students will go to the assigned advisor’s office to plan their schedule, print a STARS guide, and discuss their plan of study.
+During Academic Advising Week, students will go to the assigned advisor’s office to plan their schedule, print an Alabama Transfers guide, and discuss their plan of study.
 The advisor assists the student in creating a schedule, authorizes the student to register online for the next term, and explains the online registration procedure.

 Outside Regular Faculty Advisor Office Hours

 Students should go to the Counseling Services Department where counselors will be available to assist when academic advisors are not available.

 Students can access the Web to register once their advisor authorizes them.
 Students who are in freshmen status are not allowed to register online until they are assisted by an advisor to receive Web authorization.